SSWConsulting/SSW.Rules.Content/rules/best-libraries-for-icons/rule.md

 ---

 When building a web application, you may eventually need icons somewhere in the UI.
 In the past this was done with images (e.g. png, jpg) which can create a lot of resource management, inconsistency, and other pain.
+Instead, you should use an icon font that provides scalable and adaptable iconography.

 <!--endintro-->

+##Awesome icon libraries

+- [Bootstrap icons](https://icons.getbootstrap.com/) are quick and easy to use with or without using Bootstrap itself.
+Many consider this icon library timeless, but there is another popular icon library to challenge it...
+- [Font Awesome](https://fontawesome.com/) provides scalable vector icons that can be fully customized with CSS and many are completely free for commercial use.
+This library is especially great if you need a wide selection of generic icons in a hurry.
+You can also purchase a pro license to access an extended collection of variations like thin, sharp, and duotone icons.
+- [Google material icons and symbols](https://fonts.google.com/icons) are huge sets of variable icons.
+These icons can be customized right down to their line weight and roundness or sharpness.
+- [The Azure icon collection](http://code.benco.io/icon-collection/) is an awesome set of icons if you are using Azure.
+Instead of browsing individually, you can also download the entire up-to-date set from the [Azure Architecture Center](https://learn.microsoft.com/en-us/azure/architecture/icons/#icon-terms).
+- Check out [Fluent iconography](https://fluent2.microsoft.design/iconography) if you need Microsoft flavoured icons.
+- There are many more awesome icon libraries, including open-source community projects like [Lucide](https://lucide.dev/).

 ##Why you should use icons, not images